pepopowitz/tdd-workshop/module-4/README.md

 ]
 ```

-**ACTION!** Take a look at the `./get-next-state.js` file.
+&#128073; Take a look at the `./get-next-state.js` file.
 This is where you'll be implementing the specifications for this exercise.

 Currently you'll see that `getNextState` is returning 40 dummy rows.
 Each dummy row returns 40 randomized cells.
 This is why, when you clicked "Start" in the app, you saw the cells shifting randomly.

 When the app is running, it will repeatedly pass the current 40x40 state to `getNextState`, and render the state returned.
 Your goal is to update `getNextState` so that it returns the correct 40x40 state.

-**ACTION!** Start up the test suite.
+&#128073; Start up the test suite.

 From a command line at the root of this workshop project, type `npm run test-module-4`.
 This will start up the test suite.